About Personality Pathways, Ross Reinhold and Reinhold Development

 - Relevant Psychology Graduate courses: psychometrics, advanced statistics, advanced experimental psychology, personality development, group dynamics, and social psychology of change.

 - Graduate Thesis: Research Study: “Some Aspects of Work Motivation & Job Satisfaction of Health Care Workers.”

 seminars and workshops, including a certificate in Health Care Management.

 Chicago Civil Service Commission: Psychometric Technician.
+Research on Test Construction.
 Writing, administering, and validating employment and mental ability tests.

 University of Wisconsin Management Institute: Research Associate.
 Study: “Training Needs and Work Stress of Technical Managers.”

 UW Hospitals and Medical Center: Director of Labor Relations and Management Development